Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 #### Q23.
 If two classes combine some private data members and provides public member functions to access and manipulate those data members.
 Where is abstraction used?
 - Abstraction is using a private access specifier for data members
 - Abstraction is using public member functions to access and manipulate the data members **<<-- correct
-- Absttraction is using the class concept with both data members and member functions
+- Abstraction is using the class concept with both data members and member functions
 - There is insufficient information to decide where abstraction is being used.